jamesdesq/plans_api/README.md

 In the project root, run `bin/phpunit` to install PHPUnit's dependencies.

-You should now be able to run `bin/phpunit` to run the test suite.
+You should now be able to run `bin/phpunit tests` to run the test suite.